WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_7.md

 Wretched man that I am!
 Who will deliver me from this body of death?

 ###### 25
 Thanks be to God through Jesus Christ our Lord!
-So then, I myself serve the law of God with my mind, but with my flesh I serve the law of sin. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So then, I myself serve the law of God with my mind, but with my flesh I serve the law of sin.

 ***